xasanof17/onconnect/README.md

-# Getting Started with Create React App

-This project was created by Javohir
+# This project was created by Javohir

-## Available Scripts

 In the project directory, you can run: